Pontiac (Odawa leader): Pontiac's War

 The French and Indian War, the North American theater of the Seven Years' War, effectively ended in 1760 with the British conquest of Quebec, which marked the defeat of New France.
 Indian allies of the defeated French soon became dissatisfied with the trading practices of the victorious British.
 In addition, although by treaty the British said they would not build any forts in Ohio Country, General Jeffery Amherst, the architect of British Indian policy, ordered one built on the south shore of Sandusky Bay in 1761.
 It was known as Fort Sandusky.
 Amherst also changed policies toward Native Americans, cutting back on the practice of gifts, which the French had customarily given to the Indians, but he considered to be bribes.
 He also restricted the distribution of gunpowder and ammunition, supplies that the Indians needed for hunting and that had previously been traded to them by the French.
 Some Indian people believed that the British intended to subjugate or destroy them.

 Following the war, British colonists started entering areas formerly colonized by the French.
-By 1761, tribal leaders began calling for Indians to join together, drive the British out of the region, and revive the French and Indian alliance.
+By 1761, tribal leaders began calling for Indians to join, drive the British out of the region, and revive the French and Indian alliance.
 The French government recognized that the region of the Great Lakes was now in British control.
 Pontiac's desire to see the French return was so great that he refused to believe that the French would not return, believing it to be a ploy by the British.
 Contributing to the anti-British sentiment was a religious revival inspired by a Lenape prophet named Neolin, who called for Indians to reject European cultural influences and return to traditional ways.
 Pontiac may have been involved in a 1762 conference on the Detroit River in which leaders had apparently issued a call to arms to various Indian tribes.
 According to historian John Sugden, Pontiac "probably thought himself part of a resistance movement already under way".

 On April 27, 1763, Pontiac held a large council about 10 miles below Fort Detroit (present-day Council Point Park in Lincoln Park, Michigan).
 Pontiac urged the listeners to join him in a surprise attack on Fort Detroit.
 On May 1, Pontiac visited the fort with 50 Odawa in order to assess the strength of the garrison.

 According to a French chronicler, Pontiac proclaimed in a second council: